 Increasingly, magic became associated with the occult and as a result, fell into disrepute.
-Magicians were thought of as sorcerers and witches; they were not approved of and consequently, they were persecuted by the church and the authorities.
+Magicians were thought of as sorcerers and witches.
+They were not approved of and consequently, they were persecuted by the church and the authorities.

-Magic continued to evolve over the decades.
+Magic continued to develop over the decades.
 In the early 1800s, Richard Potter became the first stage magician in the USA.
 Some of his tricks included passing coins through a table, breaking and restoring broken watches and placing his hand in a bowl of molten lead – not a trick to be tried at home!

 The advent of television saw magic introduced to mass audiences with big names like David Copperfield and later David Blaine and Dynamo.
 Magic shows have become bigger, better and more glamorous, with brilliant illusions and seemingly impossible performances.

 Modern magic is not all about the big acts with bright lights, smoke and disappearing animals – close-up magic can enthral audiences just as much as the big shows.
 Magic captures peoples’ natural curiosity as they are determined to figure out how the trick is done.
 There is something about the proximity of the trick that drives the sense of disbelief.
 This makes close-up magic the perfect entertainment for events like parties and weddings because people cannot but help be drawn into the performance; it feeds their curiosity, makes it a great talking point and creates wonderful, lasting memories.